-If athletes change their nationality out of the Olympic Qualification period, they will keep all WRL points for seeding purposes.
+If athletes on the senior WRL change their nationality out of the Olympic Qualification period, they will keep all WRL points for seeding purposes.

-If athletes change their nationality during the Olympic Qualification period, they will lose all WRL points and will start with zero (0) points.
+If athletes on the senior WRL change their nationality during the Olympic Qualification period, they will lose all WRL points and will start with zero (0) points.